VisualBoy/Marlin-2.1.x-SKR-mini-E3-V3.0-TFT35-v3.0.1-A10/upgrade_guide.md

 ---

 ## Summary
-This guide documents the required pin mappings, safety isolations, and recommended Marlin settings to migrate from the GT2560 V4.0 to the BTT SKR Mini E3 V3 while keeping the stock 18‑pin extruder harness.
+This guide documents the required pin mappings, safety isolations, and recommended Marlin settings to migrate from the GT2560 V4.0 to the BTT SKR Mini E3 V3 while keeping the stock 18‑pin extruder h[...]

 Read the safety warnings and verify every wire with a multimeter before cutting, crimping, or connecting.